-The Irving Institute's Community Engagement Core Resource covers all expenses associated with participation in the course (i.e. books and materials).

-This course does not lead to course credit, a degree or certification.

-All instruction is conducted in English.

-Acceptance into the course does not guarantee a pilot award.

-Accepted applicants will be required to complete a pre- and post-course evaluation, and may be contacted periodically to provide information on their research and partnership involvement.
+- The Irving Institute's Community Engagement Core Resource covers all expenses associated with participation in the course (i.e. books and materials). - This course does not lead to course credit, certification, or degree. - All instruction is conducted in English. - Participation in the course does not guarantee a pilot award. - Participants will be required to complete a pre- and post-course evaluation, and may be contacted periodically to provide information on their research and partnership involvement.

-Application Deadline: August 2, 2019
+Application Deadline: February 23, 2022